How to Fix an Error Unable to Correct Problems You Have Held Broken Packages

 Yes, PPA can be the cause of the above error because sometimes the dependency that is required for the application is obsolete in the latest release of distributions.

-Not only does PPA cause this error, but a missing or already installed dependency can also cause it when you try to install a specific version of an application from the Ubuntu/Debian repositories.
+Not only just PPA cause this error, but a missing or already installed dependency can also cause it when you try to install a specific version of an application from the Ubuntu/Debian repositories.

-As you know, there are many reasons for the above error, so I cannot guarantee which solution will work on your system.
+As you now know, there are so many reasons for the above error, so I cannot vouch for which solution will work on your end.

 But I can give you five different methods to troubleshoot the issue, and hopefully one of them will solve the problem.